 Just before the end of the year 2016, I received per mail an official letter from the Bavarian Regional Court in Würzburg, where I was found guilty of lies and libel in a trial I was not invited to.
 Under the threat of a prison sentence of 6 months (since I could never pay even a fraction of the fine of €250,000) I was ordered by the judge to remove a short paragraph from this article which described the same tracheal transplants which the Würzburg University professors Heike and Thorsten Walles were proudly promoting through all available media only a couple of years ago.
 Now, when the trachea transplant scandal around their former collaborator Paolo Macchiarini exploded, the mere reference to their earlier common publications amounts to a crime of libel in the German state of Bavaria.
 I was also sentenced to pay the court costs, though I only learned about this Kafkaesque “Prozeß” once a final decision against me was delivered by mail.
 Luckily, I still have the right to appeal, which I will do once I recruit a suitable legal counsel.
 If you wish to help in any way, please get in touch.

 Thus, my constitutional right to free speech has been denied to me by a Bavarian judge named Pösch who decided to rely on the eminence of two local professors and their elite lawyer instead of even considering the straightforward evidence under his very nose.
 The main reason for this swift in absentia court action against me: the Walleses are currently applying for professorships elsewhere.
 Apparently, their prospective academic employers must under no circumstances find out about the three tracheal transplants which these two researchers performed: Thorsten Walles as surgeon and Heike Walles as the maker of the pig-intestine-based windpipes.
 Normally, I would not mind serving 6 months in a German prison for stating mere facts which even the Walles couple never denied (they and their lawyer convinced the judge by slandering myself and twisting the meaning of my texts in the most disreputable way), but I have a family and cannot afford taking up this exciting offer of a half-a-year-vacation in a Bavarian prison.
-But if I should be made to serve time for daring to repeat published facts, I will be probably the first in Western Germany since the end of the Third Reich.
-In Bavaria, you can obviously quote from “Mein Kampf”, but not from a 2013 book about a tracheal transplant.
+But if I should be made to serve time for daring to repeat published facts, I will be probably the first one in the Federal Republic of Germany to do so.
+In Bavaria, you can obviously quote from all possible books, but not from a 2013 book about a tracheal transplant.

 The court decision is available below in my translation, the near-full court file is available here.
 The previous lawyer’s letter from December 5th, which instructed me to pay €3000 and submit myself in writing to the will of the Walleses, is available here.
 For details of the tracheal transplants, please read this article.